merteray/cdc-safe-async-fifo-sv/docs/readme.md

 ## Future Work

-- Add SystemVerilog assertions for pointer and flag behavior.
 - Add cocotb randomized tests with a Python reference model.
 - Add programmable almost-full and almost-empty thresholds.
 - Add a synchronous-read memory variant for FPGA block RAM inference.